-Listing, approval and admission to trading of the Notes on the Bourse de Luxembourg and Euronext Lisbon
+Listing, approval and admission to trading of the Notes on the Bourse de Luxembourg

 This Prospectus has been approved by the CSSF.
-Application has been made to (i) the Luxembourg Stock Exchange, for the Notes to be admitted to trading on the Bourse de Luxembourg, which is the regulated market of the Luxembourg Stock Exchange, and to be listed on the official list of the Luxembourg Stock Exchange on the Issue Date; and (ii) Euronext, for the Notes to be admitted to trading on Euronext Lisbon, which is a regulated market of Euronext on the Issue Date.
+Application has been made to the Luxembourg Stock Exchange, for the Notes to be admitted to trading on the Bourse de Luxembourg, which is the regulated market of the Luxembourg Stock Exchange, and to be listed on the official list of the Luxembourg Stock Exchange on the Issue Date.

-The Issuer estimates that the total expenses related to the admission to trading will be approximately €17,900.
+The Issuer estimates that the total expenses related to the admission to trading will be approximately €15,000.